Tuition Classification (Residency)

 CCD’s Veteran, Dependent and Active Duty Military Residency Process

 All U.S. Armed Forces Military Veterans, dependents or active duty personal will automatically be granted in-state residency based on their admissions application.
-If the student does not indicate their status on their admissions application they must provide the below documentation.
+If the student does not indicate their status on their admissions application they must provide the documentation below.

 Veteran Students will need to submit the following: